 - We have eliminated unnecessary traffic through our office by halting visits from drug representatives, vendors, and catering.

-- We are suspending all appointments for routine annual exams and other wellness visits will resume on Monday, May 11th!
+- Appointments for routine annual exams and other wellness visits will resume on Monday, May 11th!

-- In general, our patients are now RESTRICTED from bringing an extras person(s) with them to their appointment.
-This is to reduce the likelihood of unrecognized coronavirus carriers from infecting our staff and other patients, as well as allowing for more physical distancing.
+- In general, our patients are STILL RESTRICTED from bringing guests with them to their appointment.
+This is to reduce the likelihood of unrecognized coronavirus carriers from infecting our staff and other patients, as well as to allow for more physical distancing.
 Patients arriving with additional persons will be asked to have them wait in their vehicle, or outside the office building.
 Patients arriving with children will be asked to reschedule.
 As an exception, you may bring one healthy guest for your first prenatal appointment, and to your anatomy-ultrasound appointment.
-We will also allow a guest if serving as an interpreter or if you are working though a serious health issue that requires it.
-Please call our office to confirm if a guest will be permitted.
+If you have a unique circumstance, please call our office ahead of time to inquire.

 - In lieu of face-to-face visits, TeleMedicine appointments are available for established Arbor patients that still would like to consult about a medical matter with their provider by phone.
 See the TeleHealth tab at the top of our homepage for additional information.
 You can select an appointment time, and our staff and providers will contact you by phone at that time.
 Your health insurance and co-pays will be billed for that appointment at the customary contracted TeleMedicine rate.

-- Cancelled appointments will be given priority when our schedule restrictions are lifted!
-During this time of uncertainty, we are also lifting all appointment cancellation fees.
+- Cancelled appointments will be given priority as our schedule restrictions are being lifted!
+During this time of uncertainty, we are waiving all appointment cancellation fees.
 We are also making it easier for patients whose care has been postponed to obtain needed prescription medication refills: if there are no changes to your medication, simply ask your pharmacy to send us a 90 DAY refill request, and we will gladly take care of that for you.